Summary

 Urgent: solves a vexing problem

 Here are a few examples.
-Notice how they are all descriptive and clear even though they vary in length.
+Notice how they are all descriptive and clear.
+They follow the format: X skill for Y persona or outcome.

 Managing Your PM Career in 2023 & Beyond (Shreyas Doshi)